Suraj LabAmazon software engineer building backend systems and side projects.

 The system only advances when artifacts pass an external check.
 Failed work routes into diagnosis, not more guessing.

-This sounds obvious in hindsight, but it changes the character of the system.
+That shift changes the character of the system.

-Without deterministic gates, the pipeline is mostly social.
-Each stage makes claims, and the next stage informally trusts them.
-With deterministic gates, the pipeline becomes operational.
-The artifact either passes or it does not.
+Without gates, the pipeline is basically social.
+Each stage makes claims and the next stage informally trusts them.

 What Ships